 Let’s dive deeper into each one.

-In short, a virus is a piece of computer code meant to harm your hardware.
+In short, a virus is a piece of computer code meant to harm your technological equipment.
 Computer viruses affect your devices in many ways, including:

 - Corrupting or deleting files.

 - Damaging computer programs.

 In your cyber security plan template for small business, there are several benefits to highlighting the signs when a device has become infected with a virus.